mahdikhashan/argo-mlops-pipeline-kubeflow-mlflow/docs/CHALLENGES.md

 ##### second challenge: connect to database and object storage

-my first decision was to host the database, object storage required for mlflow - by myself. i pretty late understood its not a right approach. i can leave it the cloud - for anything like management and so on.
+my first decision was to host the database, object storage required for mlflow - by myself. i pretty late understood its not a right approach. i can leave it to the cloud - for anything like management and so on.

 the challenge was that i could not open the minio-ui by port-forwarding - there is an existing issue with kubernetes for it. finally, i found a solution (https://github.com/mahdikhashan/jku-cloud-computing/blob/local-debugging/debug/DEBUG.md). but eventually, when i connected both of them - in testing pipeline i could not register the model into it (which later i noticed it was another issue, not related to minio).